-The founding principles of the AST are set out in detail on this website and in its constitution, but as times change and different challenges arise for the club and supporters it is important to update and amend the policy aims and objectives of the organisation.
-The AST Board recently reviewed its activities and produced the following update.
-It builds on feedback received in the annual AST membership survey.
-We welcome further feedback from members at any time at email@example.com
+The founding principles of the AST are set out in detail on our website (www.arsenaltrust.org) and in our constitution, but as times change and different challenges arise for the club and supporters it is important to update and amend the policy aims and objectives of the Trust.

 The Arsenal Supporters' Trust was founded in 2003.
 Our objectives were to:

-Throughout its existence the AST has developed and maintained a working relationship with the club and raised the profile and understanding of financial and ownership issues.
-We currently have more than 1,000 paying members and 1,500 affiliate (former Fanshare) members, many of whom are individual shareholders in Arsenal.
-Approximately three per cent of the club's equity is owned by small shareholders like us.
-The AST itself now owns six shares in Arsenal Football Club.
+In mid-2018 the AST had around 1,000 paying members, many of whom were individual shareholders in Arsenal.
+Approximately three per cent of the club's equity was still owned by small shareholders.
+The AST itself owned six shares in Arsenal.

-When the AST was founded, Arsenal's Board and major shareholders were part of a plural ownership structure that took a custodianship approach to the club's development.
+When the AST was founded in 2003, Arsenal's Board and major shareholders were part of a plural ownership structure that took a custodianship approach, with all profits ploughed back in to the club.
 All of the major shareholders and Board members were lifelong Arsenal fans, with three generations of Hill-Woods and Bracewell-Smiths serving as chairmen and/or Board members.
 The Board largely worked together to do what was right for the club and monies raised by Arsenal were reinvested to make the club stronger.

 As well as the larger shareholders on the Board, there were a couple of thousand smaller shareholders who held around ten per cent of the shares.
-With Arsenal being a public company the Board did (and do) have to answer to all shareholders, up to a point, with important accountability and transparency occurring through the publication of Company Report and Accounts and the holding of an Annual General Meeting to which all shareholders must be invited.
+The Arsenal Board had to answer to all shareholders, up to a point, with important accountability and transparency occurring through the publication of the Company Report & Accounts and the holding of an Annual General Meeting to which all shareholders were invited.

 We believe that ideally at least ten per cent of Arsenal shares should be in the hands of small shareholders and/or supporters' groups.
-Alternatively there should be supporter representation on the club Board and/or much more structured relationships with the owners and directors.
+There should also be supporter representation on the club Board and/or much more structured relationships with the owners and directors.
 This would allow interested supporters to have an appropriate voice, the opportunity to be engaged and to feel that they belong to the club.
 This still occurs at other leading European clubs such as Barcelona and it is integral to the German ownership model.
-It is also the model at some Football League and Premier League clubs, such as Swansea City.

 The AST supports Arsenal being run as a sustainable business and does not support the creation of a business model that places the future of the club at risk by exposing it to excessive levels of debt.

-The AST would fight any plans by an owner or future purchaser of Arsenal to charge their acquisition debt against Arsenal and use the club's income to service this debt, as has happened at Manchester United (and Liverpool under Hicks and Gillett).
-We want to see profits made at Arsenal reinvested into the club and we do not support dividend payments or excessive management salaries or consultancy fees as a way of extracting money from the club.
+The AST was wholly against the takeover by Stan Kroenke and is concerned at the possibility of the acquisition debt of over £500m being placed against Arsenal and the potential use the club's income to service this debt, as has happened at Manchester United (and Liverpool under Hicks and Gillett).
+We want to see profits made at Arsenal reinvested into the club and we do not support dividend payments or excessive management salaries or consultancy fees as ways of extracting money from the club.

 A long-term view should always be taken with regard to football results and the club's performance; we do not believe that reacting to individual events such as losing any single match is the best way.
 It is not current AST policy to make specific criticism on the football personnel of the club, particularly during the season.
 However, we are ultimately answerable to our membership on policy and will always represent members' views to the best of our ability.